-However you decide to eat this Easy Focaccia I hope you enjoy it.
+However you decide to eat or serve this Focaccia Recipe I hope you enjoy it.
 Buon Appetito!

 - FOR THE DOUGH